How to Fix Lagging and Freezing Issue in iPhones?

 Go to iPhone Storage.

-From here, you can view your iPhone’s storage and delete any unused apps by tapping on the app and then on ‘Delete App.’
+From here, you can view your iPhone’s storage and delete any unused apps by tapping on the app and then selecting ‘Delete App.’
 You can also tap on ‘Offload App‘ to free up the storage used by the app without deleting the data.

 Storage settings

-Offload or Delete the unimportant apps
+Offload or Delete unimportant apps

 1. Go to Settings, scroll down, and click on Safari.